mevdschee/pathalchemy/README.md

 # pathql-alchemy

-A Python 3 library for querying the database using PathQL
+A Python 3 path engine library for SqlAlchemy.
+Allows to query the database using PathQL (see: [PathQL.org](https://pathql.org/)).

 ### Requirements